 Learn more about offsides, neutral zone infractions, and encroachment here.

-The defense cannot hold a wide receiver or running back without the football like the offense.
+Like the offense, the defense cannot hold a wide receiver or running back without the football.
 Facemasks can also not be grabbed, as safety is the primary concern in football.

 Learn more about referee signals on defense here.